audreyfeldroy/django-handstand-audreyr/README.rst

 * django-startcbv, to create quick working prototypes of whatever apps I need
 * django-extensions, to give me shell_plus and whatever else comes with it

 This is likely to be unstable, since it's meant for my own personal use.
-Consider it sample code rather than using it outright.
 Beware, parts of it could even be dangerous ;)